 You won’t be able to watch a baseball game during winter, but Cooperstown’s thriving craft beer scene, quaint downtown, and of course the Baseball Hall of Fame make it a worthwhile winter getaway.
-Stay at the Best Western Cooperstown and take advantage of its indoor pool before or after exploring in town or hiking scenic Glimmerglass Park.
+Stay at the Best Western Cooperstown and take advantage of its indoor pool and jacuzzi before or after exploring in town or hiking scenic Glimmerglass Park.

 1000 Islands Harbor Hotel, Clayton (Thousand Islands-Seaway)

 Close enough for a quick walk to River Rat to pick up fresh cheese curds or a short drive to the Clayton Distillery—great for a tasting of their house-distilled spirits—1000 Islands Harbor Hotel also features a cozy indoor pool area for those who’ve come to enjoy this scenic paradise during months when it’s too cold for a splash in the St. Lawrence River.
 Take a swim, then find a seat at the restaurant, bar, or in your room that looks out on the harbor.